dmurchison/Bash_Profile_Settings/README.md

-# Properly install WSL, RBENV, PYENV, Node.JS*
+# RBENV, PYENV, NODE Installation guide for WSL2 Linux Ubuntu

 * This is a proper guide to setting up and even customizing your WSL environment.
-* This guide will also help you install and configure RBENV, PYENV, and Node.JS.
+* This guide will also help you install and configure RBENV, PYENV, and NodeJS.
-* This guide is for Ubuntu 20.04 LTS.
+* This guide is for Ubuntu 22.^
-* PLEASE USE WITH CAUTION AS TO NOT BREAK ANY OF YOUR CURRENT ENVIRONMENTS.
+* PLEASE USE THIS WITH CAUTION TO NOT BREAK ANY OF YOUR CURRENT ENVIRONMENTS.

 ## Setup, From the beginning